aptise/peter_sslers/README.md

 The `test.ini` should also reflect the openssl for your distribution.
 YOU PROBABLY HAVE TO EDIT THIS.

-`test_data/` contains the keys and certificates used for testing
+`test_data/` contains the keys and Certificates used for testing

 You can overwrite the testdb; beware that it CAN NOT run as a memory db.  it must be a disk file due to how the tests are structured.